-7 Myths Busted About Dehydration
+7 Common Myths About Dehydration

 “Stay hydrated” has become a famous catchphrase.
 But when there is information to enlighten people, there is also misinformation spread around.
 Hence, it gets tough to distinguish between fact and fiction.
 Numerous misconceptions are roaming about dehydration.
 Those ideas even advise people on how and when to drink water.
 But, how adequate is it to believe them with your eyes closed?